Using Protobuf Data with the Foxglove WebSocket Connection

 b'\n\x06Hello!\x10*'

-Since Foxglove Studio is available as a pre-built web app and desktop app, it doesn't have any inherent knowledge of your custom schemas — so in order to decode the Protobuf data, Studio needs some information about the original .proto
+Since Foxglove is available as a pre-built web app and desktop app, it doesn't have any inherent knowledge of your custom schemas — so in order to decode the Protobuf data, Foxglove needs some information about the original .proto

 files.
 Luckily, Protobuf is distributed with a self-describing descriptor.proto